 I returned to Australia with a profound understanding of what I needed to do.

-Learn more about Rachel’s work …
+Learn more about Rachael’s work …

 READ RACHEL’S ENTIRE COLUMN about her work over the years, headlined: Australia’s foremost religion journalist Rachael Kohn on why faith still matters (posted on the Australia-based ABC website).

-FOLLOW RACHEL’S BROADCASTS on ABC.
+FOLLOW RACHAEL’S BROADCASTS on ABC.
 Her series is called The Spirit of Things.
 These broadcasts “explore contemporary values and beliefs as expressed through ritual, art, music and sacred texts, and focusing on the nature of spiritual meaning in our lives.”